DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

 ### The Repeat Command

-The most basic use of a loop is to simply just do a block of script again, in which the repeat command is best suited for.
+The most basic use of a loop is to simply run a block of commands again, which the repeat command is best suited for.
 The basic format of a repeat command is
 ```dscript_blue
 - repeat (number of times):